 This as you probably expected began to strain his relationships mightily, costing him his long-term girlfriend and compromising his relationships with his two kids.
 Attitudes are contagious, and if you are sweating worry from every pore, jumping at every shadow and biting at every outstretched hand pretty soon your existence will be a singular one, and singularly unpleasant.

 Ultimately, always keep in mind the purpose of prepping; the objective of prepping is to get prepared, what the purpose is only to insulate you against disaster.
-Who wants to go on living if your life is made a living hell, and by your own hand?

 #9.
 Believing Everything They Say